t0m45DEV/Trace-Engine/README.md

 Everything is written from scratch — no high-level libraries, and yes, a lot of bugs! — just C, OpenGL and SDL (and a few headers here and there).

 It is a modular game engine, so every piece is independent from the others.
 It's fully open source!
-You can see all the code in this repository.
+You can see all the code in this repository, and [here](https://t0m45dev.github.io/Trace-Engine/) is the documentation.

 ![work_space](resources/screenshots/work_space.png)